 "Setting" is where the experience is going to take place; our social environment and

 surroundings: the people we surround ourselves with, and the actual physical place.
-AND, "setting" is
+"Setting"

-also the environment/circumstances we live in that contribute, and have contributed to creating the
+is also the environment/circumstances we live in that contribute, and have contributed, to

-necessity for healing.
-It is also where we return to after healing consultations; not all setting are
+creating the necessity for healing.
+It is also where we return to after healing consultations; not

-conducive to the healing.
-Often it requires it to be a family affair.
+all setting are conducive to the healing.
+Often it requires being a family affair.